Sharma-IT/Oncore-Payroll-Automation/README.md

 }
 ```

 Make sure to replace `your-email@email.com` and `your-password` with your actual login credentials, and `https://agency.oncoreservices.com/Pages/Login.aspx` with the URL of your Oncore-powered payroll site.
 These environment variables are automatically loaded by Cypress when you run the test, ensuring secure and flexible configuration.

 ## Usage

-To run the Cypress test, use the following command:
+To run the Cypress test in interactive mode, use the following command:

 ```sh
 npx cypress open
 ```

-This command will open the Cypress Test Runner, allowing you to select and run the "Submit the timesheet of the current week" test case.

-Otherwise, if you want to use the CLI to run the test, use the following command:
+Otherwise, if you want to use the CLI to run the test, use this command:

 ```sh
 npx cypress run --spec cypress/e2e/timesheet-automation.cy.js